 Later, when one user suggested that Cannon needed to audit his own tweets, the actor replied, "Nope!!
 You know I've been saying fucked up shit since twitter started!
 I don't play that politically correct bullshit!"

 Following the announcement that Hart would host the 2019 Oscars, Twitter users started to circulate Hart's tweets from 2009 in which the comedian used the homophobic slur.
-Hart, claiming that he'd already addressed his tweets from the past, refused to apologise.
+Hart, claiming that he'd already addressed his tweets from the past, refused to apologize.
 "This is not the first time this has come up.
 I’ve addressed it, I’ve spoken on it.
 I’ve said where the rights and wrongs were," Hart said in an Instagram video.
 Later, he stepped down and issued a full apology for his comments.

 Twitter users then looked to comedian Billy Eichner, who decried Hart's tweets earlier that week.
 "People have been tweeting me about Nick Cannon's tweets and the use of the F-word by the comedians that he points out," Eichner said in a Notes app statement.
 "I think Nick's point is a compelling one."

 People have been tweeting me for my thoughts on Nick Cannon’s tweets.
 I obviously can’t speak for the entire LGBTQ community.
 But here’s my personal opinion for those who care, which is probably not that many people. #SundayFunday pic.twitter.com/2K36pVeF45— billy eichner (@billyeichner) December 10, 2018